-- Inventory and other property to certain organizations for use in the care of the ill, needy, or infants (see section 170(e(3) and Regulations section 1.170A-4A); - Scientific equipment used for research to institutions of higher learning or to certain scientific research organizations (other than by personal holding companies and service organizations) (see section 170(e)(4)); and - Computer technology and equipment to schools (see below).
+- Inventory and other property to certain organizations for use in the care of the ill, needy, or infants (see section 170(e)(3) and Regulations section 1.170A-4A); - Scientific equipment used for research to institutions of higher learning or to certain scientific research organizations (other than by personal holding companies and service organizations) (see section 170(e)(4)); and - Computer technology and equipment to schools (see below).
 Contributions of computer technology and equipment to schools.
-A REIT may take an increased deduction under section 170(e)(6) for qualified contributions of computer technology or equipment for elementary or secondary school purposes.
-A contribution is a qualified contribution if:
+A REIT may take an increased deduction under section 170(e)(6) for qualified contributions of computer technology or equipment for elementary or secondary school - It is made to an eligible donee (see below);

+purposes.
+A contribution is a qualified